Dog Seat Harness for Car: Fit Checks Before Driving

 Measure the dog, then test the setup

 Choosing the right size harness for your dog starts with accurate measurement.
 Begin with the base of the neck and the widest part of the chest.
-Those measurements give you a more honest starting point than guessing by breed or by a small/medium/large label alone.
+Those measurements give you a more honest starting point than guessing by breed or by a small, medium, or large label alone.

 Chest fit matters more than a generic label